-Any single dose of sisunatovir greater than 300 mg or a daily dose greater than 600 mg within a 24-hour period will be considered an overdose.
+For this study, any dose of sisunatovir greater than 300 mg as single dose or >600 mg within a 24-hour time period will be considered an overdose.

 There is no specific treatment for an overdose.

 In the event of an overdose, the investigator should: